faranak-cs/ajax-playground/README.md

 # Ajax Playground
-Using ajax without using any third-party libraries.
-Simply using XHR() object
+Interact with server, simply using XHR() object without using any third-party library.

 ## Getting Started
 There are four ways to trigger a HTTP request in the context of HTML: